 If you use Adobe Dreamweaver, a well-known What-You-See-Is-What-You-Get (WYSIWYG) web editor, to create your website, adding Google advertisements, or AdSense, to your site is simple.
 This tutorial takes you through the steps of getting the ads onto your website.

 This article assumes that you already have an existing website.
-If this is not true, please read the Beginner's A-Z Guide on How to Start Your Own Website.
+If this is not true, please read the How to Start Your Own Website: The Beginner's A-Z Guide.
 That article takes you through all the steps necessary to get your website started, and points you to my Dreamweaver tutorial so that you can design your website.

 You should also have signed up for an AdSense account.
 If not, and you want to have an overview of the entire procedure, read my article How to Add Google Advertisements to Your Blog or Website.

 Log into your AdSense account and click "AdSense Setup".
 A new page will load.
 Click "AdSense for Content".
 You will be taken through a series of steps that lets you choose the type of advert you want for your site, as well as customize its size and colours.
 This is necessary because everyone's site looks different, and you will want to change the ad to suit your site's design.

 When you are through customising ("customizing" in other variants of English) your advertisement to your satisfaction, click "Submit and Get Code".
 You will be given a snippet of code to insert into your web page.
 Click somewhere inside the box with this code.
 The code will automatically be selected.
 Then click your right button on your mouse and select "Copy".